Deep Sea (film)

-Deep Sea (深海 (Shēnhǎi)) is a 2023 Chinese 3D animated fantasy film, written and directed by Tian Xiaopeng who previously directed Monkey King: Hero Is Back, co-produced by his company October Media and Coloroom Pictures.
+Deep Sea (深海 (Shēnhǎi)) is a 2023 Chinese 3D animated fantasy film, written and directed by Tian Xiaopeng, who previously directed Monkey King: Hero Is Back, co-produced by his company October Media and Coloroom Pictures.

 Plot

 A young girl explores a strange underwater environment.
 Shenxiu, a little girl whose parents were recently divorced goes on a sea trip with her new family.
-Still not having dealt with not having her mother around, she hears a hum similar to a song her mother used to sing and by following the sound she enters the fantastical Deep Sea Restaurant run by sea animals serving humanoid fish.
+Still not having dealt with not having her mother around, she hears a hum similar to a song her mother used to sing and by following the sound she enters the fantastical Deep Sea Restaurant, a chaotic, submarine-style eatery run by Nanhe, a manic and gold-obsessed chef and crewed by sea animals serving humanoid fish.
+In reality, during a violent storm at sea, she believes she hears her mother’s voice calling to her from the ocean.